k2bd/gh-webhooks/README.md

-# Types for GitHub Webhook Events
+# Typed event handling for GitHub Webhooks

 This library provides types for using GitHub Webhook events in Python, and a class for registering event handlers for each event type.